LJacobDev/contact-reminder/dev_notes.md

 I tried making a gh-pages branch, but being checked out in main when then pushing to 'origin gh-pages' and the 'pages to pages' error message appeared again here

+... the pages to pages error disappears when I have a gh-pages branch that exists, but when I use main to push to origin main, but now I see the permissions error again.
+Currently, permissions are meant to be set up to allow this to work, but it seems to be the only remaining thing to wonder about looking at for the moment

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`